 JESS LARIO, Student/Youth

-Jess is an environmental biology student currently finishing the last year of her degree at Nipissing University.
-She has a background in environmental science, having completed her environmental technician diploma at Canadore College.
+Jess is an environmental biology student currently working on her Masters at the University of Alberta.
+She has a background in environmental science, having completed her environmental technician diploma at Canadore College and a degree in Environmental Biology from at Nipissing University.
 In the summer she was fortunate enough to work for the District of Muskoka as the Biological Monitoring Technician.
 This gave her the opportunity to explore many of the lakes within Muskoka, big or small!
 During her free time she likes to go kayaking, hiking, or spending time with her dog and family!

 PETE LeMOINE, Community – Gravenhurst

 DIRECTOR – Pete has been a cottager on Morrison Lake since birth.
 Thirty years ago, Pete and his wife Sandy bought property on the lake and built their own four-season cottage.
 Six years ago, they made the cottage their home and love living here fulltime!

 Pete recently retired from 41 years in high technology and is very busy with volunteer work, projects around the home, cycling, kayaking, and skiing.
 He is the been the lake steward for Morrison Lake for many years and has been involved with Lake Partner Program water testing for decades.

 Pete has had a variety of roles within MWC.
 He has a strong interest in protecting and enhancing the watershed for future generations.
 Pete brings a business background to the MWC board to complement the ecology and science expertise of the other members.